andrejacobs/ajfs/Planning/Specs.md

     -   Examples:
         -   `ajfs tosync /path/to/rhs.ajfs` compares ./db.ajfs as the LHS against the RHS database.
         -   `ajfs tosync /path/to/lhs.ajfs /path/to/rhs.ajfs` compares the LHS database against the RHS database.
+        -   `ajfs tosync --hash lhs.ajfs rhs.ajfs` Will only compare the file signature hashes and can tell which files have changed or are new on the LHS.
+            For example this will ignore if the same file exists on both sides but in different locations.

 ### Global flags